joshdick/onedark.vim/README.md

 ```

 More examples of highlight group names and style data can be found in onedark.vim's source code (`colors/onedark.vim` inside this repository).

+### tmux theme

+If you'd like a tmux theme that complements onedark.vim, [@odedlaz has you covered](https://github.com/odedlaz/tmux-onedark-theme).

 ---